 Now, let’s talk about the “white” woman in dating an African or African American man.
 Check yourself.
 Did you go into the relationship expecting or demanding different things from your man because he is from a certain culture?
 Are these things based on truths about his culture and how men within it are generally raised, or are they based on ideas and rumors you got from a different source?
 Are you sure that you understand crucial cultural differences?

 Now the big question…What will happen if something goes wrong?

 Many women from ethnicities that are considered higher class than the men they date or marry enjoy the benefits of being with someone who is considered more masculine, more practical, and more romantic than her male peers.
 Everything is fine until she gets angry, and then all the nasty stuff that was hiding under the surface comes out.
 She will use the power of her privilege (institutional or illusory cronie-ism based) against him when push comes to shove.
-A woman of perceived lower class may turn “damsel in distress” and use popular sympathy for the plight of her people against a man of perceived higher class.

 Then there is an increasing trend of anomic behavior by women against men regardless of ethnicity.
 Men of more pro male cultures will suffer the most from this, but where manhood has been villainized, all men are vulnerable.

 If there is any situation in which you could imagine turning on your man, making false claims against him just for pissing you off, or as a way of getting rid of him, or for simply not living up to your exoticized expectations, you should not be in any relationship, much less an interracial one.
 So give this some thought.
 The rainbow ideal may be a nice one, but the reality on Earth is not always nice.

 Before you consider dating out, look within.
 Make sure you have dealt with your anti Blackness before dating a Black man.